Atlas-OS/docs/docs/en/localization.md

 ## Translating documentation

+!!! tip "Are you stuck?"

+    If you ever get stuck translating a specific section of the documentation.
+Don't be afraid to ask for assistance in our [Discord server](https://discord.atlasos.net) if you're trying to figure out the meaning of a specific section or word in our documentation.

 You can begin translating our documentation right away by creating a subfolder in the `docs` folder with your language's `locale` code.
 You can find the locale code in the `mkdocs.yml` file.

 Copy the original files from the `en` folder into your own languages folder for the documentation you want to translate.
 After that, you're ready to start translating.